 - Bishop Hedley Catholic High School

 In year school admissions relate to a child changing school outside of the usual transfer cycle.
-This page applies to admissions for mainstream schools and academies only.
-Applications for special schools need to be made through the Special Educational Needs department for further advice please contact the Customer Contact Centre on 01685 725000.
+This section applies to admissions for mainstream schools and academies only.
+Applications for special schools need to be made through the Additional Learning Needs department for further advice please contact the Customer Contact Centre on 01685 725000.

-Most commonly, this will happen where the family moves house and it is no longer practical for the child or children to travel to their current school on a daily basis.
+Most commonly, this will happen where the family moves home and it is no longer practical for the child or children to travel to their current school daily.
 The house move may be in-county (moving from one Merthyr Tydfil address to another, and one Merthyr Tydfil school to another) or the family might be moving from elsewhere into Merthyr Tydfil.

-This page tells you how to apply for a school place if you need to move your child to a mainstream school in Merthyr Tydfil.
+This section tells you how to apply for a school place if you need to move your child to a mainstream school in Merthyr Tydfil.